24-26 Cornmarket Street. Image courtesy of Chuca Cimas.

 24-26 Cornmarket Street, Oxford

 24-26 Cornmarket Street, in Oxford, is a timber-framed building built in the late 14th century.
-It belonged to a wine merchant who ran it as an inn, the “New Inn”.
+It belonged to a wine merchant who ran it as an inn, the “New Inn“.
 What remains is about half of it, as the “complete” one would have had a central courtyard.
-The building is mostly original, although parts of it were from a restoration funded by Jesus College in the 1980s.
+The building is mostly original, although parts were from a restoration funded by Jesus College in the 1980s.

 The building at 24-26 Cornmarket Street is a living testament to Oxford’s rich history.
 Its facade, adorned with characteristic Oxford limestone, weaves seamlessly into the architectural tapestry of the city.
 Standing on this street, one can almost feel the echoes of centuries past, as the structure has weathered the passage of time since its inception.